QueenieCplusplus/Amor/README.md

 (4) check/explore External IP of the VM instance (part of the instance group in step 3)

-(5) naviagate to Network in console, select LB feature to do config
+(5) config Backend Service for Load Balancer

+(6) config Frontend Service for Load Balancer

-(6) note the IPv4/IPv6 of the LB_IP (IP will be client IP, and Host.Location as InstanceGroupName.Zone)
+(7) note the IPv4/IPv6 of the LB_IP (IP will be client IP, and Host.Location as InstanceGroupName.Zone)

-(7) test and pressure test to the LB_IP
+(8) test and pressure test to the LB_IP

-(8) config Amor List (Deny/Allow) to the LB
+(9) config Amor List (Deny/Allow) to the LB